Scrum Log Jeff Sutherland

 In trying to describe Scrum at JAOO in 2005, I used Lean to show why Scrum works.
 Scrum is a way to implement lean in building software.
 In fact, it has the advantage that if you follow it closely and implement well, you will be doing Lean as articulated by Mary and Tom Poppendieck sithout even understanding Lean.
 It is hard for people to understand complex systems theory so it is difficult to use that as a motivator.
 It is hard for people to understand Lean as well, but Toyota has become such a dominant force in industry that fear, uncertainty, and doubt wakes people up from their sleep.

-There is also my paper on Scrum and CMMI Level 5 on the implementation of Scrum by Systematic Software Engineering, an implementation entirely driven by Lean.
-In Denmark, it is national policy to lean out all industries.
+There is also the paper on Scrum and CMMI Level 5 on the implementation of Scrum by Systematic Software Engineering, an implementation entirely driven by Lean.
+In Denmark, it is national policy to introduce lean practices in all industries.
 As a result, it is easy to sell Scrum as a way to implement Lean in software.

 Scrum is an inspect and adapt framework which is extremely simple by design to allow the average developer at Ford Motor company to get started in a couple of days.
 However, it is hard to implement.
 Less than 10% of the Scrum teams worldwide can pass the Nokia test, primarily because they cannot deliver potentially shippable (fully tested) software at the end of a Sprint.
 Talking to people about complex adaptive systems doesn't seem to help them as well as talking to them about Toyota to show them how their implementation of Scrum is broken, how it is riddled with disruptions in flow (muri), stressed everywhere (mura), and waste (mudah).
 Using Toyota as an example of a successful company who systematically elimiates muri, mura, and mudah shows them how they might best go about fixing their process.